sayali-builds/Python-Basic-program-/README.md

 🚀 Projects Included

  🧮 Simple Calculator
-A basic calculator program that performs:
+-A basic calculator program that performs:
 Addition
 Substraction
 Multiplication
 Division

  🔐 Password Generator
-A Python-based password generator that allows:
+-A Python-based password generator that allows:
 Random password generation
 Use of letters, numbers, and special characters Customizable password length